gpodder/gpodder/tools/win_installer/README.rst

 We use `msys2 <https://msys2.github.io/>`__ for creating the Windows installer and development on Windows.

-This is an adaptation of `QuodLibet's own installer <https://github.com/quodlibet/quodlibet/tree/master/win_installer>` which is Copyright 2016 Christoph Reiter.
+This is an adaptation of `QuodLibet's own installer <https://github.com/quodlibet/quodlibet/tree/main/dev-utils/win_installer>` which is Copyright 2016 Christoph Reiter and 2022 Nick Boultbee.

 Development
 -----------